-Whale 68: Discovery and Retrieval
+Whale 68: Discovery

 Once on the beach, park biologists examined the carcass more closely and noted extensive bruising near the left eye.
 This prompted questions regarding time and cause of death.
 Six days later a more thorough examination by marine mammal veterinarian, Dr. Frances Gulland, revealed multiple compound fractures at the base of the skull, indicating a collision with a large cruise ship.
 During the necropsy, several fetal bones were also found in the whale's peritoneal cavity, indicating she was probably four or five months pregnant when she died.
 Numerous biological samples were taken to help determine age, genetic relatedness to other whales, sex, and diet.

 Park biologists very quickly were able to identify the dead whale by using photo identification.
 Much like a fingerprint, humpback whales have distinct markings on their tail flukes that identify them as unique individuals.
 Using a catalog of fluke photographs compiled by whale biologists, the park was able to identify this individual as Whale 68, aka "Snow.".
 Often seen throughout Southeast Alaska and Hawaii, she was first photographed in Glacier Bay by pioneer researcher, Charles Jurasz, in 1975.
 Jurasz nicknamed her "Snow", presumably because of the white dots on her flukes.

 Though Snow's death was untimely, she contributed much to science.
 Between 1975 and 2000, she was sighted throughout southeastern Alaska and Hawaii.
 Because she had such a long sighting history, she was quite valuable to studies of humpback whale life history in the North Pacific.
 Not only was she long-lived, but may have also contributed to the growth of the population of this endangered species.
 She was likely the mother of at least 10 offspring and (assuming that at least half of those were female, the grandmother of an additional 10 calves.